vexuas/djs-typescript-template/README.md

         yarn config:init
         ```
     - Finally, fill in the required variables above with your data
         ```ts
         src/config/environment.ts
         //Bot Configuration; Required
         export const BOT_TOKEN = 'Your Discord Bot Token';
         export const BOT_ID = 'Your Discord Bot ID';
         export const GUILD_ID = 'The Discord Server ID you want the bot to register Slash Commands in'
         ```
     - Note: You may have noticed at this point there are other environment variables generated as well.
-These are optional to use and is not necessary for the bot to run but they are defined here to avoid typescript errors.
-More information on these [Advanced Features here](https://github.com/vexuas/djs-typescript-template#advanced-features)
+These are optional to use and is not necessary for the bot to run but they are defined to avoid typescript errors.
+More information on these [variables here](https://github.com/vexuas/djs-typescript-template#advanced-features)
  5. Start your App
      - `yarn start`